htw-imi-showtime/showtime-website/content/ws22/bachelor/b6-book-reading-club-applikation/teckstack.md

 **Capacitor**

-Capicator is an open source native runtime which helped us bring our Ionic App to iOS and Android.
+Capacitor is an open source native runtime which helped us bring our Ionic App to iOS and Android.

 **Open Library**